 Putting a focus on increased hours and giving little room for breaks perpetuates a workplace culture with high burnout rates, which will likely lead to high levels of employee unhappiness and turnover.
 Giving employee recognition for the number of hours worked is an outdated practice that needs to be changed.

 Of course, if a colleague does put in some extra hours to help a project meet its deadlines, appreciation should be given.
-However, there are ways to reframe employee recognition so that it’s clear that it’s not something the company takes for granted and that it’s not a behaviour that’s necessary to get a promotion or bonus.
+However, there are ways to reframe employee recognition so that it’s clear that it’s not something the company takes for granted and that it’s not a behavior that’s necessary to get a promotion or bonus.
 Here are some ideas:

 But why stop at recognizing people for the awesome work they’re doing at work?
 Why not celebrate our colleagues’ personal milestones together?